MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/image/code-example-for-challenging-a-potentially-disconnected-device.md

 ---
-title: Code Example for Challenging a Potentially Disconnected Device
+title: Code example for challenging a potentially disconnected device
-description: Code Example for Challenging a Potentially Disconnected Device ms.date: 04/20/2017
+description: Code example for challenging a potentially disconnected device ms.date: 03/28/2023
 ---

-# Code Example for Challenging a Potentially Disconnected Device
+# Code example for challenging a potentially disconnected device

 > [!IMPORTANT]
-> WSD Challenger functionality has been deprecated and all WSD Challenger-related documentation will be removed in 2018.
+> WSD Challenger functionality has been deprecated and all WSD Challenger-related documentation will be archived to previous versions documentation.

 The following code example shows a call to the **RegisterDeviceToChallenge** function (which is listed in the code example in [Sample Code for Implementing Helper Methods](code-example-for-implementing-helper-methods.md)) to challenge a potentially disconnected device.